Radially polarized synchrotron from galaxy-cluster virial shocks: Discussion

+Overall, the results support previous claims that a well localized signal emerges around $2.4R_{500}$ in different channels and data sets, in particular in synchrotron emission \citep{KeshetEtAl17, HouEtAl23}, provide the first directional evidence for this signal, as the radial polarization implies transverse magnetization, and thus also verifies that the coincident magnetization is driven by a shock.
+When combined with the localization of other signals, the radial polarization also indicates a locally transverse shock geometry, which agrees with $2.4 R_{500}$ being a minimal shock radius, consistent with a simple cylindrical geometry evaluated in \ref{sec:Projection} and demonstrated in Fig.~\ref{fig:summary}.
+The properties of the signal are consistent with the expected spectrum and mass dependence of virial-shock emission.
+Implications for collisionless shock physics are deferred to Ref.~\citep{KeshetHou24}.

 Discrete sources powered by the virial shock \citep{IlaniEtAl24a, IlaniEtAl24} should also be taken into account, as their highly localized emission contributes to the stacked virial excess, and compact sources were not removed from the GMIMS data.
 Approximating such sources as having a characteristic $\sim 130\mbox{ mJy}$ NVSS flux each, and an average abundance of one source per $\sim 12$ clusters (\citep{IlaniEtAl24a}; at $z\lesssim0.2$ redshifts), corresponds to a mean non-polarized $\nu F_\nu\simeq 1.6\times 10^{-16} \erg\se^{-1}\cm^{-2}$ flux per cluster.
 The implied mean brightness (purple stars in Figs.~\ref{fig:nuIh} and \ref{fig:nuIhTauRes}) carries an uncertainty factor of order a few, due to the flux cut imposed on the NVSS stacking analysis, the highly uncertain flux of individual NVSS sources contributing to the virial excess, and the different clusters stacked when analyzing NVSS vs. GMIMS data.
-While this non-polarized estimate is again comparable to the GMIMS polarized signal, and although the excess NVSS sources show evidence for a predominantly radial polarization, the associated polarization fractions are small, in the $1\%$--$10\%$ range, suggesting that the GMIMS signal is dominated by diffuse emission and not by compact sources.
+This non-polarized estimate is again comparable to the GMIMS polarized signal, and the excess NVSS sources do show evidence for a predominantly radial polarization.
+However, the polarization fractions of these sources are small, in the $1\%$--$10\%$ range \citep{IlaniEtAl24a}, suggesting that the GMIMS signal is dominated by diffuse emission and not by discrete sources.